Chenée Today

 Related Recipes

 This passionfruit tart recipe is definitely a showstopper!
 But if you're in the mood for another elegant dessert that won't take all day in the kitchen, you'll love my orange rosemary olive oil cake!
 It whips up in just a few minutes and tastes amazing.
+And if you're looking for a lovely cake filling, try my Blueberry Cake Filling!

 Or now that you have a tart pan, you can also try my brown butter peach tart -- it's got a brown sugar shortbread crust and topping, a brown butter cinnamon peach filling, and a brown butter icing drizzled all over!
 Plus, it's made with either fresh or frozen peaches, so it's perfect anytime of year!